SirGarhi/garhis-grotto-foundry/docs/AwakenedWeaponsDesignDoc.md

 * **Passive** – A feature that is always available once earned.
 * **Active** – A feature that is only available when the appropriate tier of power is considered 'active.'
 * **Tier** – A collection of features of similar power level.
+* **Toll** – The effects inflicted on your character at the end of an Awakening or True Awakening.

 ## Tiers of Power
 There are three overall Tiers to an Awakened Style weapon: